Artwork by KOB ONE

 —Flight to catch, Roy had said.
 As indeed he did, home to Chicago.
 Which would be, he hoped, barren of other mourners except for Katie.

 —I hope we'll hear from you soon.
 And from Katie.
 She's really great.

 —I want, her father said with effort, —another drink.
 I should be able to drink in my own goddamn house.

 He glared at Roy.
 While Miranda said sweetly, —Will you be all right, Roy?

 Before he could answer, Mrs. Anthony came up, holding Miranda's shoes. —You almost left your flats, sweetheart.
 What can I do? she asked, turning to Roy. —Let me know if there's anything I can do.
 This is all just too awful for words.

 Kneeling, she hugged Katie. —Eat all of whatever it is your father feeds you, all right?
 Will you come see us soon?
 Good.

-He held the door open for them; as they passed, he could see that Miranda had caught her father's hand in a simple, painful lock.
+He held the door open for them; as they passed, he could see Miranda had caught her father's hand in a simple, painful lock.
 Her calves tense.
 Muscles rippling in her back.

 So Miranda is tough, capable of taking charge.
-Hampden the only indication that she has a fault.
+Hampden the only indication she has a fault.
 Her judgment erratic.

 He and Miranda arrive at the house in a spray of gravel.
 She kills the cycle engine in the driveway and they roll to a stop.
 He lurches off, gracelessly relieved.
 And helps her heave the machine, ticking with heat, onto its kickstand.